modm-io/modm/src/modm/processing/protothread/module.md

 # Protothreads

+!!! warning "Protothreads are deprecated!"
+    Protothreads are deprecated and will be removed in the future!
+Please use the fiber shim layer by setting the modm:processing:protothread:use_fiber` option and then port your code to use `modm:processing:fiber` directly.

 Protothreads are extremely lightweight stackless threads designed for severely memory constrained systems, such as small embedded systems or wireless sensor network nodes.
 Protothreads provide linear code execution